Dial A Ride Transportation

 Title VI Declaration

 The City of Niles Dial-A-Ride Transportation (DART) is committed to ensuring that no person is excluded from participation in, or denied the benefits of its transit services on the basis of race, color, or national origin, as protected by Title VI in Federal Transit Administration (FTA) Circular 4702.1.A.
-Click here to see the Title VI Declaration in it's entirety.
+Click here to see the Title VI Declaration in its entirety.
+Click here for the Title VI Complaint Form.

 ADA* Reasonable Modifications and Complaints